-Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.
+Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Yet, behind the luminous promise of spiritual healing lies a paradox: many who seek to heal others still carry unhealed parts within themselves.